1. Terms and Conditions

 Forcepoint provides these SLAs in order to demonstrate its ongoing commitment to provide top quality Cloud service offerings for world class organizations and businesses.

 1.1 Forcepoint provides these SLAs subject to the terms and conditions of the then current Forcepoint Subscription Agreement at: Subscription Agreement, and the Forcepoint Network Security Products License Agreement at: Network Security License Agreement, as may be updated by Forcepoint from time to time.
 The defined terms therein have the same meaning when used in this Service Level Agreement.
-The current version of these SLAs can be found at: https://www.forcepoint.com/company/terms-and-conditions and may be modified or updated by Forcepoint from time to time in its sole discretion with or without notice to the Subscriber or Licensee.
+“Subscriber” and “Licensee” under the Subscription Agreement and the Network Security License Agreement respectively are referred to as “Customer” in these SLAs.
+The current version of these SLAs can be found at: https://www.forcepoint.com/company/terms-and-conditions and may be modified or updated by Forcepoint from time to time in its sole discretion with or without notice to the Customer.

-1.2 In order to receive a Service Credit under any of these SLAs, the Subscriber or Licensee must make a credit request in writing within five (5) days of the occurrence of the breach in service levels (or earlier if specifically set forth below).
-The Subscriber or Licensee must also promptly provide Forcepoint with evidence as reasonably requested by Forcepoint of the SLA violation subject to the Service Credit request.
-A “Service Credit” entitles the Subscriber or Licensee to the free use of the affected Cloud service for the time period set forth in the applicable SLA.
+1.2 In order to receive a Service Credit under any of these SLAs, the Customer must make a credit request in writing within five (5) days of the occurrence of the breach in service levels (or earlier if specifically set forth below).
+The Customer must also promptly provide Forcepoint with evidence as reasonably requested by Forcepoint of the SLA violation subject to the Service Credit request.
+A “Service Credit” entitles the Customer to the free use of the affected Cloud Service for the time period set forth in the applicable SLA.

-1.3 Credits for any Subscriber or Licensee problems with Forcepoint Cloud services will be provided under a single SLA for a single claim, with the SLA that the claim is based upon determined by the Subscriber or Licensee.
+1.3 Credits for any Customer problems with Cloud Services will be provided under a single SLA for a single claim, with the SLA that the claim is based upon determined by the Customer.
 One claim cannot result in Service Credits under multiple SLAs.

 1.4 The SLAs will not apply to situations where:

-- The Cloud service is unavailable for an hour or less, and the Subscriber or Licensee fails to report the unavailability in writing to Forcepoint within five (5) days thereafter.
+- The Cloud Service is unavailable for an hour or less, and the Customer fails to report the unavailability in writing to Forcepoint within five (5) days thereafter

-- The Subscriber or Licensee provides incorrect or inaccurate information (including change information) to Forcepoint.
+- The Customer provides incorrect or inaccurate information (including change information) to Forcepoint

-- Forcepoint is performing scheduled or routine maintenance of the Cloud service, where the Subscriber or Licensee has been notified of the maintenance no less than five (5) days in advance, or as otherwise set forth below.
+- Forcepoint is performing scheduled or routine maintenance of the Cloud Service, where the Customer has been notified of the maintenance no less than five (5) days in advance, or as otherwise set forth below

-- The Subscriber’s or Licensee’s applications or equipment or Internet connection has failed.
+- The Customer’s applications or equipment or Internet connection has failed, or equipment is switching between service connection points

-- There are problems with the Subscriber’s or Licensee’s or a third party’s hardware or software, or problems caused by third-parties who gain access to the Cloud services using Subscriber’s or Licensee’s accounts or equipment.
+- There are problems with the Customer’s or a third party’s hardware or software, or problems caused by third parties who gain access to the Cloud Services using Customer’s accounts or equipment

-- There is a network unavailability outside of the Forcepoint controlled systems (servers, hardware, and associated software) that are responsible for delivering the Cloud service.
+- There is a network unavailability outside of Forcepoint-controlled systems (servers, hardware, and associated software) that are responsible for delivering the Cloud Service

-1.5 The remedies set forth in this Service Level Agreement are the Subscriber’s or Licensee’s sole and exclusive remedy for any failure by Forcepoint to comply with the SLAs.
-Further information regarding remedies is set forth in the Forcepoint Subscription Agreement or Network Security License Agreement.
+1.5 The remedies set forth in this Service Level Agreement are the Customer’s sole and exclusive remedy for any failure by Forcepoint to comply with the SLAs.
+Further information regarding remedies is set forth in the Subscription Agreement or Network Security License Agreement.

 - “NI” or ‘Network Infrastructure’ means the group of Forcepoint controlled systems (servers, hardware, and associated software) that are responsible for delivering the CASB solution.

-- “NI Outage” means a period when the Forcepoint NI fails to direct web traffic to the Subscriber or Licensee site.
+- “NI Outage” means a period when the Forcepoint NI fails to direct web traffic to the Customer site.

-- “PI” or ‘Peripheral Infrastructure’ means the application access, configuration management, and all non-inline networking capabilities provided by Forcepoint to Subscriber or Licensee for use in connection with the CASB solution.
+- “PI” or ‘Peripheral Infrastructure’ means the application access, configuration management, and all non-inline networking capabilities provided by Forcepoint to Customer for use in connection with the CASB solution.

 - “PI Outage” means a period when the Forcepoint PI is unavailable, outside a Scheduled Maintenance window.